Changhao21/change_analysis/README.md

 The training code we adopted is from ChangeFormer: [wgcban/ChangeFormer: [IGARSS'22\]: A Transformer-Based Siamese Network for Change Detection (github.com)](https://github.com/wgcban/ChangeFormer)

-- MDIPNet.py is the implementation this work: Remote Sensing Change Detection With Bitemporal and Differential Feature Interactive Perception (TIP-2024)
+- MDIPNet.py is the implementation of this work: Remote Sensing Change Detection With Bitemporal and Differential Feature Interactive Perception (TIP-2024)

   ```
    @ARTICLE{10599227,